pstimpel/caterpillarbulldozer/README.md

 **Important**: Write down how you connected your ESCs to witch motor.
 If you push "forward", both axles have to turn forwards.
 If not, switch the connection between motor and ESC.
 Now push "forward" and "left".
 The left axle should go slower or stop completely, while the right axle turns forward.
 If it is the other way, just flip ESCs and restart this test.
 If you push backwards and left, the left axle should stop again, while the right axle turns backward.
 Check what happens if you "turn right".
 Do not go any further until you finished all this with a success!

 Now print all parts from "LowerChassis".
-Print "InnerSupportLeft" and "InnerSupportLeft" twice each.
+Print "InnerSupportLeft" and "InnerSupportRight" twice each.
 The numbers are ordered from front to back.
 Mount your assembled gearbox to the bottom using the support pieces.
 Use "InnerSupport..." to keep the bottom parts together.
 Add the rearaxles and their bearingholders.
 Do not forget to add the bearings of type 6904, 2 on each axle.
 Add the 6700 bearings to the outer end of both Axles "D", and the "Gear2AxleD-5edges" as well.
 Mount the "LowerChassis..." parts left and right.
 These keep all the other parts and axles in place.
 Add stability by making use of "InnerSupportLeft" and "InnerSupportRight".

 ![alt text](https://github.com/pstimpel/caterpillarbulldozer/raw/master/media/housingbottom1.PNG "Lower Chassis 1")